 Suffragette: The Battle for Equality

-This was perhaps the most interesting, well written book I have read for many years.
-The illustrations were bold, colourful and very simple to understand.
+This was perhaps the most interesting, well written book I have read for many years (see photo above).
+The illustrations are bold, colourful and very simple to understand.
 They were so carefully compiled that they almost told a story all by themselves.
 In terms of words per page, this is a heavy read, yet it never felt heavy because it was so very interesting.
 The book covers everything a nine and twelve year old needs to know about the suffragette movement and much more besides.
 Ask the girls who the Prime minister was at this time and they will immediately squeal ‘Asquith!’
 And they only know this because each story in the book is woven around the colourful characters alive back in the day.

-Titanic: Memorabilia Pack
+Suffragette: Memorabilia Pack

 I always buy one of these if i can.
 The packs are full of reproductions of newspapers, magazines, pamphlets, tickets and the like to do with the subject matter.
 We use these as primary evidence and for the display board for presentations: